ufjschool/ob-s14/drafts/second/HauntedStory.md

 ###BEATY

-“The lights were all off”
+“The lights were all off.”

-It happened in Beaty Towers East, the third floor.
-Ben Dostovic was in his room trying to get to sleep, said then-sophomore Arianne Romero, 21, a friend of his.
+It happened in Beaty Towers East, on the third floor.
+Ben Dostovic was in his room trying to get to sleep, said then-sophomore Arianne Romero, 21, Dostovic's friend.
 As he lay in bed he began to hear a familiar sound: the rolling chairs moving around in the kitchen area.

 “He ignored it at first and tried going back to sleep,” Romero said, her voice filled with the thrill of telling a scary story.